karszawa/Super/slides/how-to-handle-speed-and-quality/README.md

-# Mocking Strategy in ITP
+# How to handle speed and quolity in ITP team

 date: Nov 25, 2019.
 place: Mercari Engineer's meetup for students